padzak/shop/README.md

 1. Check which approach to middleware/auth.js is actually better
 2. middleware/auth.js has to be tested before production
 3. middleware.js - test if admin route is properly protected
+4. middleware/admin.js - check if any issues with createProduct occur - change on Feb 25th 2024

 ## coupons